Chase is known for its portfolio of business credit cards, which are among the best business cards out there.

 But this is also where these cards get interesting.
 Unlike on the Ink Business Premier® Credit Card, rewards on the Ink Business Cash® Credit Card and Ink Business Unlimited® Credit Card can be converted into “premium” Ultimate Rewards points, which can be redeemed at a higher value.

 If you have the Ink Business Cash® Credit Card or Ink Business Unlimited® Credit Card in conjunction with one of those cards, suddenly your points are much more valuable.
-At a minimum, you can redeem at the following rates through the Chase Travel Portal:
+Specifically, you can then transfer them to one of the Ultimate Rewards airline or hotel partners, which can often get you way more than one cent of value per point.

 Bottom line

-Chase Ink Business cards are excellent, though it can be hard to make sense of which cards earn which rewards, given how the cards are structured.
+Chase Ink business cards are excellent, though it can be hard to make sense of which cards earn which rewards, given how the cards are structured.
 Hopefully the above is a useful rundown for anyone who was confused, though to summarize: